Carved Lands

 In the mid-to-late 1800s, Johannes Badrutt brought over his wealthy aristocrat friends from the United Kingdom.
 He made a bet that St. Moritz would make the ideal location for a luxury ski resort.
 It would be fair to say that now, a little over a hundred years later, this bet was certainly won.

 I ask him how it is to live here now as a multi-generational local and see how this region and its unique culture have changed.
-His answer still lingers in my head: “If they weren’t here, I would have no one to sell my knives to.”

-I had a conversation with an Irish filmmaker the other day.
-He asked me if I thought I would find other characters here to film with for Serra as I had done already in Portugal.
-It was a valid question and one that I had pondered on already.
+A few weeks ago, I had a conversation with an Irish filmmaker.
+He asked me if I thought I would find other characters in Switzerland to film with for Serra as I had done already in Portugal.

 Let’s see, I told him.